Start the UDA section #

 Establishing the UDA Functions Chart #

-If you’re starting a project from scratch with the UDA section, you’ll already see the Actors Department in place.
-This is the generic UDA Functions Chart.
-You can always edit the functions chart and the code for your artists by clicking on the function.
+In the Crew List tab, you will need to set up the UDA chart in the Function Chart.
+If you are starting a new project with the UDA section enabled, you will already see the Actors department in place.
+This is the standard UDA template.
+You can always modify the roles chart as well as the code for your artists by clicking on the role.

-If, on the other hand, you already have a project in progress and you add the UDA section, you will find a button: Add the UDA functions chart to an existing production.
-By clicking on the button, the generic UDA chart will be added to your Functions Chart.
-If, however, you want to start from an empty chart, do not click the button, but rather click “Add new function”.
-At that point, you will create your own chart as you go, using only the necessary positions with your codes.
+However, if you already have an ongoing project and you add the UDA section, you will see a button: “Add the UDA chart to an existing production.”
+By clicking this button, the standard UDA chart will be added to your existing chart.
+If you want to start from a blank chart, do not click the button; instead, click “Add a new position.”
+At that point, you will build your own chart as you go, using only the required roles with your own codes.